 Answers from the studies will help regulators decide if PG&E’s Diablo Canyon plant and Edison’s San Onofre station that together supply 14 percent of the California’s electricity are safe enough to operate through 2042.
 Three-dimensional imaging scans, rarely used outside of energy surveys, may raise the bar for safety tests in other nations concerned after Japan’s atomic disaster left its taxpayers with a bill exceeding $130 billion.

 “Modern geologic thought sees the movement of the earth in much more complex terms than was understood 30 years ago,” when the reactors were built, said Sam Blakeslee, a Republican state Senator and former Exxon Mobil Corp.
-(XOM) seismologist, who helped draft a 2006 California law that spurred the seismic reviews.
+(XOM:US) seismologist, who helped draft a 2006 California law that spurred the seismic reviews.

 Today’s supercomputers and sensors visualize seismic faults not as static lines, rather as overlapping, multi-directional fractures that can cause blocks of rock to pop up, rotate and spin, Blakeslee said in an interview at a San Luis Obispo, California, coffee shop about 12 miles from Diablo Canyon.